atanasantonov/unax-theme/readme.txt

 == Description ==

-Starter Theme based on Underscores and Twitter Bootstrap.

-Fast and simple.
-Font Awesome included.

-Theme is using Sass language in well organized files.
-Theme is using gulp.
+Unax theme is most of all starter theme based on Underscores and Twitter Bootstrap.
+Theme uses Sass language in well organized files.
+Static assets are compiled with gulp and gulp files are included.
 Sass files can be managed in scss/style.scss.

-Basic templates included with common container filters.
+Theme includes different filters for classes in the markup.
+Plenty of widget areas are registered as well as several menu locations.
+Bootstrap colors with the appropriate filters are integrated in Gutenberg color palette.
+Code is also available on GitHub: https://github.com/atanasantonov/unax-theme Any comments are welcome and GitHub issues as well.

 == Donations ==